GRV96/strath/README.md

 different ways, a developer might need to verify the objects' type and to perform conversions.

-Library `strath` allows to do both tasks in one function call.
+Library `strath` allows to do both tasks with one function call.

 ### Content